What if my student is documented? How does the conduct process work?

 Does being found responsible for a Code of Conduct violation give a student a criminal record?

 No. Violations of our Code of Student Conduct do not result in a criminal record.
 The judicial process on campus is NOT a court of law.
 A student’s discipline record is considered part of their education record and a separate disciplinary file is maintained by the Office of Community Standards.
 Education records are protected by privacy laws as outlined in the Family Education Rights and Privacy Act (FERPA).

 How long does it take to resolve a case?

 We try to resolve cases as quickly as possible.
 We give students a few days notice before a hearing and depending on the schedules of the individuals involved we can usually hold the hearing within a week of the incident.
 Hearing officers attempt to complete administrative paperwork within a week after the hearing.
 Taking all of this into consideration, our case turn-around time should be no more than 4 weeks from the date of the incident.

 The standard of proof used in the SUNY Oneonta judicial system is a preponderance of the evidence.
-This means that a hearing officer must determine that it is “more likely than not” (51% or greater probability) based on evidence presented that a student violated the Code of Conduct in order to find them responsible.
+This means that a hearing officer must determine that it is “more likely than not” (51% or greater probability) based on the evidence presented that a student violated the Code of Conduct in order to find them responsible.

-Can a student appeal a judicial decision?
+Can a student appeal a conduct decision?

 An appeal must address at least one of the following grounds to be considered:

 - A procedural error so substantial that it affected the fundamental fairness of the hearing.

 - Significant information, unavailable at the original hearing that could be outcome determinative.